-Copyright © 2016 by Joseph Caldara All rights reserved.
-No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of Joseph Caldara, except in the case of brief quotations embodied in critical reviews or other noncommercial uses permitted by copyright law.
-For permission requests, email Joseph Caldara at classysturgeon@gmail.com.
+Copyright © 2016 by Joseph Caldara and Silver Moose Press, L.L.C.
+All rights reserved.

+No part of this publication may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of Silver Moose Press, L.L.C., except in the case of brief quotations embodied in critical reviews or other noncommercial uses permitted by copyright law.
+For permission requests, email Joseph Caldara at josephcaldaraauthor@gmail.com..